Ficool

 Remus nodded, attempting a smile.
 "Yes, well… time does that.
 Slips by when you're not paying attention."

-He regretted the words almost instantly.
-They sounded hollow—like something the headmaster might murmur in passing, full of meaning and yet void of anything real.
-A way to deflect what he didn't want to say aloud: that he didn't want this to be over.
+He regretted the words at once.
+They sounded hollow, something the headmaster might say in passing—full of meaning, yet empty of truth.
+A way to deflect what he did not want to say aloud: that he did not want this to be over.
 Not the lessons.
 Not the quiet evenings.
-Not her.
+Especially not her.

 He turned his eyes back to the wall, to the faded illustration of the Great Goblin Rebellion above the hearth.
-The brushstrokes were blurred from age—reds dulled to rust, banners torn at the corners.
+The brushstrokes were blurred from age, reds dulled to rust, and banners torn at the corners.
 He fixed his attention on the details, anything to ground himself.
 You're a fool, Remus.
 This isn't yours to want.

-She wasn't just a student anymore.
+She was not just a student anymore.
 That much was clear.
-Somewhere in between the early sessions and now, something had shifted.
+Somewhere between the early sessions and now, something had shifted.
 Her questions had grown bolder.
-Her confidence, once loud and flippant, had deepened into something steadier—something strong.
+Her confidence, once loud and flippant, had deepened into something steadier, something strong.

 "What do you think I should focus on today?" she asked, flipping her quill between her fingers with restless energy.